astro-mat/polymatBuilds/_builds/StudioBuild_2_Design.md

 ![The space available for a recording studio]({{ "assets/images/StudioBuild/StudioDesign/measurements.jpg" | relative_url }})

 There where some decisions that were arrived at early on.
-The design was drawn up in sketchup which in itself, took a long time and resulted in a very complex model.
+The design was drawn up in sketch-up which in itself, took a long time and resulted in a very complex model.
 I had decided to go with a one room design.
 All of my recording experience in the past had been done in make-shift spaces and as such, there were never any control rooms or recording booths.
 I realised that I liked this setup.
-Being able to lean over and talk to the talent is much better than being in another room and pushing a button.
+Being able to lean over and talk to the talent is much better than being in another room and pushing a button to communicate.
 It would also keep costs down which was a very important consideration.

 ![The space available for a recording studio]({{ "assets/images/StudioBuild/StudioDesign/SECTION3.jpg" | relative_url }})